jorgecuza92/week12/README.md

+# Hello Redux 🖥️ 👋
-# Creating fully-responsive web apps in DigitalCrafts with Redux!
+Creating fully-responsive web apps in DigitalCrafts with Redux!